This story incorrectly said that Oxford resident Henry Marrow, who died in 1970, was a Vietnam veteran. Marrow did not serve in Vietnam.

-Tyson, who now lives in Raleigh, may be most known for trying to help ease racial tensions after the murder of a 23-year-old man in 1970.
+Tyson, who now lives in Raleigh, may be most known for trying to help ease racial tensions after the murder of a 23-year-old Vietnam veteran in 1970.
 While Tyson was still serving at the Oxford church, Henry Marrow, a black man, was beaten and then shot to death for allegedly insulting a white woman.

 When Marrow’s killer, a reported white supremacist, was later acquitted, protesters rioted and destroyed white businesses in town.
 Tyson tried to reconcile the divide by serving as the go-between for both racial communities, an effort that many think led to his transfer to a Wilmington church not long after Marrow’s death.

 “I came at this because I was trying to live the Gospel,” Tyson said Sunday.
 “That asked of me to love my fellow man.
 Who is my fellow man?
 Black people are my fellow man.”

 The town of Garner started the annual King service five years ago, after Mayor Ronnie Williams called on Dwight Rodgers and several other residents to form a special committee.

 Rodgers, 63, who chairs the King celebration committee, said the group envisioned a service that would draw people from different ethnic and cultural backgrounds.
 A standing-room-only crowd turned out for the first service – more than 400 people.

 “It’s all about bringing all people together to remember King’s dream,” Rodgers said.